-To ensure you’re getting all the benefits of healthy Latino foods, Logan said, avoid Americanized versions of traditional cultural favorites (this applies to Asian, Italian and other ethnic cuisines, as well).
+To ensure you’re getting all the benefits of healthy Latino foods, Anderson said, avoid Americanized versions of traditional cultural favorites (this applies to Asian, Italian and other ethnic cuisines, as well).
 And at mealtimes, fill half your plate with vegetables, one quarter with whole grains and one quarter with a lean or plant-based protein.

-Logan also offers the following tips, to help you shop, prepare and enjoy Latino foods while safeguarding your health and stretching your budget:
+Anderson also offers the following tips, to help you shop, prepare and enjoy Latino foods while safeguarding your health and stretching your budget:

 In the kitchen…

 - Be mindful of preparation methods.
 Instead of deep-frying tostones or making pollo (or pescado) frito, try baking, grilling or roasting.
 Or, use an air fryer for crispiness without all the oil.

 - Maintain the cultural integrity of the food, while swapping in healthier ingredients.
 For example, prepare frijoles, tamales and tortillas with vegetable oil instead of lard (manteca) or butter to reduce saturated fats.

 - Reduce salt and flavor your meals with spices.
 Remember, prepackaged seasonings are often laden with sodium.
 Try traditional favorites like chili powder, cilantro, allspice, coriander, cinnamon, annatto seeds, cumin and epazote.
 Onions and garlic are key ingredients in many Latino foods, as is fresh lime juice.

 - Stay lean with protein.
 Base most meals on beans, fish or seafood, and skinless poultry.
 Choose fewer red meats (beef, pork, goat, lamb).
 If you do use them, opt for lean cuts.